whoswendy/WendyHu_Symposium2017_Journal/README.md

   Goals for today:
     fix problems with some of the states: for some reason the first state that is clicked has problems with people dying work with curescreen to see what they need

+    Progress:
+     worked on changing rates and colors and investigated why some states numebers not accurate program crashes on desktop but not on my laptop....